mawinkler/c1-cs-event-forwarder/README.md

 # Cloud One Container Security Runtime Events Forwarder

-Queries events interval based from the Runtime Security sensors of Cloud One Container Security and forwards them in CEF format to SIEM / Big Data Engines.
+Queries events interval based from the Runtime Security sensors and evaluation events from Deployment and Continuous Compliance of Cloud One Container Security.
+The events are forwarded in CEF format to SIEM / Big Data Engines.
 Tested with Splunk Enterprise only.

 ![alt text](images/splunk.png "Splunk Search")